National Book Award: "American Book Awards"

+1987-present day

 In 1987 the "National" award returned in name.
 Covering the November ceremony, Edwin McDowell of The New York Times remarked upon the recurring changes in format and contrasted 1983 in particular, when there were 96 finalists in 27 awards categories (listed above).

 The surviving awards for general Fiction and Nonfiction, now with precisely five finalists each, were administered by National Book Awards, Inc., whose Chairman of the Board was the president of Hearst Trade Book Group.
 He declaimed that "Book people are really not actors, and there's a realization now that we should not try to reward things like who did the best book blurb."
 The fixed number five finalists was retained through 2012, while the number of book categories has doubled with the addition of Poetry in 1991 and Young People's Literature in 1996.
 Beginning with 2013, the Foundation announced there would be a "longlist" of 10 titles in each of the four categories in September (40 titles), followed by a "finalist" list of 5 titles in October (20 titles), and then the winners in November (4 titles).
 In 2018 a fifth award category was announced, the National Book Award for Translated Literature.
 It is for living translators and authors and for fiction and non-fiction.
 The foundation previously gave a translation award from 1967-1983, but did not require the author to be living and was for fiction only.

+In 2024, the National Book Foundation announced the awards would no longer require U.S. citizenship for eligibility, following a similar decision the Pulitzer Prizes had made in 2023.